meeshkan/unmock-js/README.md

 ## How does it work?

-Unmock works by capturing HTTP calls in your code, injecting JIT or persisted mocks of hundreds of APIs.
+Unmock works by capturing HTTP calls in your code and injecting responses from mocked versions of services initialized at arbitrary states.

 ## Install